bdtinc/openvino-verify/README.txt

 - Fix this doc, convert to md.
 - Add a developer doc to discuss adding tests?
-- need an --info switch that just shows the platform information headers, but doesn't run the tests.
+- need an --info switch that just shows the platform information headers but doesn't run the tests.
+- look at adding typehints to launcher.py, see if I need to clean up those nested logic loops for clarity.
+- add either extra script or a launcher.py switch to clean up the downloads
+- script to set up the virtual env?
+Maybe instructions are good enough, dunno.